Some kind words

 Do you support planned and/or spontaneous epidural or cesarean births?

 Of course!
 An epidural is another resource in the labor toolbox that can assist you in your journey to meeting your baby.
 We trust you and your intuition to know what you need in that decision-making moment.
 We’ll be there to answer any questions, discuss BRAIN (benefits, risks, alternatives, intuition, next/nothing/not now) and your options.
 We discuss cesarean scenarios and options during our prenatal visits including planned and unplanned cesareans.
+We offer additional educational resources for you to know options regarding a family centered cesarean and a positive recovery time.

 How much of a say do I have during this process?